 Top Considerations for Expats Moving to Hamburg

-Germany’s second largest city with over 1.7 million habitants and the country’s biggest port is one of the top destinations for expatriation in Europe.
+Hamburg is Germany’s second-largest city with over 1.7 million habitants and the country’s biggest port is one of the top destinations for expatriation in Europe.
 Home to the largest art museum in Germany and countless museums, boredom will be a thing of the past in this city and working in Hamburg welcomes many professional opportunities for talented tax individuals.

 Life at the Port